 This free zone is located 4km from the border with Yemen and 14km from the Yemeni city of Shahn.
-It comprises approximately 3 million sq m, built at a cost of RO680m ($1.8bn).
+It comprises approximately 3 million square metres, built at a cost of RO680m ($1.8bn).
 This zone offers warehouses, an industrial area, showrooms, an administrative centre, a hotel and business centre, a commercial mall, residential buildings, animal and livestock resources and car trading stores.
-Plots range from 2,000-16,000 sq m, across 100 sectioned areas.
+Plots range from 2,000-16,000 square metres, across 100 sectioned areas.

 Choose the correct Omani partner

 The Omani partner can be in the form of an individual Omani or a 100% fully owned Omani company.
-Having an Omani company as a partner is often a more secure and robust solution for the foreign company and there are a number of companies which have been established with the sole purpose of assisting foreign entities establish a business presence in Oman.
+Having an Omani company as a partner is often a more secure and robust solution for the foreign company, and there are several companies which have been established with the sole purpose of assisting foreign entities establish a business presence in Oman.